35 Brunette Hair Colors That Radiate Sophistication and Access to a Private Jet

 - Meet The Experts

-I love to joke that I’ve tried all the brown hair colors in existence.
-From nearly black espresso to dimensional caramel, I’ve been bleaching (and re-dyeing) my brunette tone since seventh grade.
-That said, there’s nothing like finding the best, most flattering brunette hair color for you.
+I love to joke that I’ve tried all the brunette hair colors in existence.
+From nearly black espresso to dimensional caramel, I’ve been bleaching and dyeing (and re-bleaching and re-dyeing) my brown strands since seventh grade.
+That said, there’s nothing like finding the best, most flattering brunette hair color for you—and there's always something new and trending to try out.

 Some say blondes have more fun, but celebrity hairstylist Temur Hamilton begs to differ.
 “Brunette hair is effortlessly timeless, elegant, and natural.
-It has a classic and sophisticated appeal that never goes out of style,” adding that brunettes have the incredible perk of being lower maintenance than lighter colors while still looking “rich and luxurious.”
-Hairstylist Rogerio Cavalcante notes that, "brunette hair has a beautiful dimension that shifts in different lighting and throughout the day, which I find really cool.”
+It has a classic and sophisticated appeal that never goes out of style,” he says, adding that brunettes have the incredible perk of being lower maintenance than lighter colors while still looking “rich and luxurious.”
+Hairstylist Rogerio Cavalcante agrees, noting that, "brunette hair has a beautiful dimension that shifts in different lighting and throughout the day."

-Countless celebrities like Hailey Bieber, Khloé Kardashian, and Gigi Hadid have recently joined the dark side, ditching their honey-blonde hair for more chocolate tones.
-Whether you're looking for a major hair transformation or just itching to add some subtle highlights as summer approaches, there are so many beautiful brunette shades and tones.
+Countless celebrities like Hailey Bieber, Khloé Kardashian, and Gigi Hadid have recently joined the dark side, ditching their honey-blonde hair for more chocolatey tones.
+Whether you're looking for a major hair transformation or just itching to add some subtle highlights as summer approaches, there are so many beautiful brunette shades to pick from.

-The never-ending brown options can feel overwhelming, but that’s what I’m here for!
-Not only have I tried out an array of brown shades myself, but I’ve also compiled a list of 35 luxurious brunette hair colors that you can use as inspo at your next salon appointment.
-Hamilton and Cavalcante also share their favorite shades, maintenance tips (you'll want a good toning shampoo and hair gloss), and how to know what shades will complement your skin tone best.
-Keep reading for a full breakdown on all things brunette hair color.
+Ahead, celebrity hairstylists share their favorite shades, maintenance tips (you'll want a good toning shampoo and hair gloss), and how to know what shades will complement your skin tone best.
+Keep reading for a full breakdown on all things brunette hair colors.

 Deep Golden Brown